HBO mulls moving 'Veep' production from Maryland over taxes

 HBO spokesman Quentin Schaffer said: "We're exploring our options right now."

-Other shows that were selected for California tax credits are FX's "American Horror Storey," ABC's "Secrets and Lies," and VH1's "Hindsight."
+Other shows that were selected for California tax credits are FX's "American Horror Story," ABC's "Secrets and Lies," and VH1's "Hindsight."

 "Veep" has been filmed in Maryland for four years, primarily in Columbia, Baltimore and Sykesville.